JNS Meeting Travel Awards

 SfN will provide five awards of up to $2,500 to members from the United States, Canada and Mexico to attend the JNS Meeting.
 Prior to applying, applicants must submit an abstract to the JNS Annual Meeting by the deadline at their own expense.
+Please note, you must be a member of JNS to submit an abstract to the JNS Annual Meeting.
+A temporary JNS membership may be purchased on their website (cost estimated at $30 USD).
 Abstract submission for the JNS Annual Meeting is now open and will close on February 6, 2020.

 The 43rd Japan Neuroscience Society Meeting will be held in Kobe, Japan, from July 29 to August 1, 2020, visit their webpage for more information.

 Award checks are presented to recipients following the JNS meeting.

 Recipients are selected based on the scientific merit of the abstract submitted to the forum and the strength of related application materials.

 Applicant may not receive additional travel awards from IBRO, FENS, or JNS to attend this event.